 Yet is the key word if you ever have to recover from anything.

 Give yourself time.

 Then I would take the chords and move them up and down the neck: D, Em/D, F#m/D, G/D, A7/D, D. Repeat again and again.
 All while playing a simple eighth-note pattern.
-I love to play bossa nova tunes, so I would play the basic bossa nova pattern with just the chords to “The Girl from Impanema,” “Lucky Southern,” “One-Note Samba,” and “Wave.”
+I love to play bossa nova tunes, so I would play the basic bossa nova pattern with just the chords to “The Girl From Ipanema,” “Lucky Southern,” “One Note Samba,” and “Wave.”